"Should I quit my job?" is a question you might ask yourself when you no longer have the energy or desire to balance your work and home-life.

-Quitting your job can't be an impulsive decision because it affects your family's security as well as your future career prospects.
+Quitting a job shouldn't be an impulsive decision, because it affects your family's security as well as your future career prospects.
 To help you analyze your situation and decide if quitting is the right thing to do, try asking yourself the following seven questions.

-1. Is a Work-Related Challenge Making You Want to Quit Your Job?
+1. Is a Temporary Crisis Making Me Want to Quit?

 When you're having a crisis at work or your child is struggling in school, it's easy to think, "If only I could quit my job, all these problems would go away."

-But if you resign rashly, you may find that your underlying problems still remain and you've given up your income for nothing.
-Blaming your work for your problems, without thinking it through, may be a mistake.
+But if you resign rashly, you may find that your underlying problems remain and you've given up your income for nothing.
+Jumping to blame your work for your problems without thinking it through might become a costly mistake.

-This is especially true for those major life transitions, such as returning from maternity leave, starting a new job, or changing childcare.
-It's dangerous to make a big decision like quitting your job while something else big is happening in your life.
+This is especially true for major life transitions, such as returning from maternity leave, starting a new job, or changing childcare.
+It's dangerous to make a big decision, like quitting your job, while something else big is happening in your life.
 Give yourself a few weeks to see if things simmer down.

-You may be dying to quit but will you have to default on your mortgage and car payments as a result, can create even more stress.
+You may be dying to quit, but being forced to default on your mortgage and car payments, as a result, can create even more stress.
 Now is a great time to review your finances.
-Check out your checking account and credit card statements and analyze how you are spending your income.
+Start by reviewing your checking account and credit card statements to analyze how you are spending your income.
 There may be a way to cut some of your monthly costs and make quitting your job more feasible.

-- Are there any major life expenses you could decrease, like moving to a smaller house or getting rid of a car?
+- Are there any major fixed expenses I could decrease, such as moving to a smaller house or getting rid of a car?

-- Could you work part-time work to help alleviate the drop in income?
+- Could I find part-time work to help alleviate the drop in income?
 What type of job would help fill the gap and work with my new schedule?

-- How much will you save on commuting, work clothes, child care and eating out, etc, if you quit?
-(Think about all those harried work nights when it's just easier to pick up takeout than cook a cheap, healthy meal.
+- How much will I save on commuting, work clothes, child care and eating out, etc., if I quit?
+Consider situations such as busy work nights when it's just easier to spend money to pick up takeout than cook a cheap, healthy meal.

-- What other expenses do you have that are luxury like and not a necessity?
-Could you imagine your life without these perks?
+- What other expenses do I have that are a luxury and not a necessity?
+Could I imagine life without these perks, at least temporarily?

-- Where do you shop?
-Are there other places you could shop at to save a few bucks?
+- Where do I shop?
+Are there other places I could shop to get more favorable prices and reduce my costs?

-3. Are You Working to Pay for Childcare?
+3. Am I Working to Pay for Childcare?

 4. How Easy Would It Be to Re-Enter the Workforce?